Most contemporary home owners are reluctant to use wallpaper in their decorating schemes.

 Likewise, fabrics have become decorating tools only for furniture and accent pillows, and, occasionally for valances or swags.
 The days of full heavy drapes in rich fabrics are not something the current generation of home buyers relishes.
 Rather, they go for great blinds, shutters, shades, etc., in order to have a “sleeker” more contemporary look.

 If you are someone who has shied away from wallpaper and drapes, you are missing the use of some really fabulous prints and designs that could add stunning touches to your home.
 No, you may not want an entire wall of a great geometric wallpaper design; and you may not want drapes, or even a valance in a cool fabric.
 But you can use that fabric for more than just an accent pillow!
-And, you can use a great wallpaper for many other décor accents!
+And, you can use North American wildlife prints as décor accents!

 - If you like a particular fabric, wrap it around a canvas of any size and create a piece of wall art.